-A currency carry trade is a trading strategy which involves borrowing in a low interest currency to invest in an high interest currency for a higher rate of return.
-The low interest rates of the Bank of Japan make the yen an attractive currency for investors to borrow in order to buy currencies from other countries which pay a higher interest rate on their Money Market instruments.
-The pressure of low towards negative global interest rates combined with low interest rates in Japan weaken the yen, motivating investors to liquidate their yen positions in favor of other assets.
+A currency carry trade is a trading strategy that involves borrowing in a low-interest currency to invest in a high-interest currency for a higher rate of return.
+The low-interest rates of the Bank of Japan make the yen an attractive currency for investors to borrow in order to buy currencies from other countries which pay a higher interest rate on their Money Market instruments.
+The pressure of low towards negative global interest rates combined with low-interest rates in Japan weakens the yen, motivating investors to liquidate their yen positions in favor of other assets.

 Bank of Japan (BoJ) Interventions

 The Bank of Japan has been selling the yen to keep the currency value low and maintain a competitive edge in exports globally.

 Trade the Japanese yen against major, minor, and exotic currencies or against popular cryptocurrencies with Traders Trust and benefit from zero fees on deposits or withdrawals.